WHERE IT IS INSTALLED AND WHAT MATERIALS ARE USED

 They can be applied as thin as ¼”-⅜” in thickness, is lighter weight, faster to install, higher strength, and less susceptibility to cracking.
 Epoxy resin–based terrazzo should only be used for interior applications.
 Epoxy-based terrazzo will fade from U.V exposure.

 Polyacrylate based terrazzo is U.V stable and can be installed to the exterior as well as the interior.
 Any aggregate like marble blends, mother of pearl blends which is abalone crushed shells, recycled aggregates like glass, porcelain, concrete, and metal can be used in both terrazzo types.

 Also shapes and medallions can be fabricated on site by bending divider strips, or sent out to be cut by water jet.
 When the terrazzo is dry, it can be ground it with various grinders, also referred as floor grinder/polishers.
 Voids left by the grinding are filled with a matching grout material and hand-troweled for a smooth, uniform surface; it is then cleaned, polished, and sealed.

-Terrazzo strips play an important role in the finish of terrazzo.
-Terrazzo divider stripes are used for many reasons.
+Terrazzo divider strips play an important role in the finish of terrazzo.
 They are used for joints to help control cracking, for pouring by helping maintaining consistent thicknesses, designs, dividing colors and patterns.
 They come in all shapes and sizes and are made from metals or plastic.